SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 ![Step05](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step5.png "Navigate to Access Key")

     6. Create a name for the key you will use.
-If thee installed collector is only for Recorded Future, then name the key: recordedfuture
+If the installed collector is only for Recorded Future, then name the key: recordedfuture

        This will have a accesskey ID and the access key string.